yasoob/youtube-dl-GUI/README.md

 youtube-dl-GUI
 ==============

 This repository contains code for a youtube-dl GUI written in PyQt.
 It is based on [youtube-dl](https://gitlab.com/dstftw/youtube-dl) which is a Video downloading script maintained by various contributers and released in Public Domain.
-This GUI code is currently written for v3.x.
+This GUI code is currently written for Python v3.x.
 Please note that this GUI code is released under the MIT License and not Public Domain.

 ScreenShot:
 -------------